eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 unit in which they are defined, Ceylon requires an explicit type annotation.
 We think this makes the code more readable, not less, and it makes the compiler more efficient and less vulnerable to stack overflows.

+Type inference works somewhat better in Ceylon than in other languages with subtyping, because Ceylon has union and intersection types.
+Consider a map with a heterogeneous key type:

+    value numbers = HashMap { "one"->1.0, "zero"->0.0, 1->1.0, 0->0.0  };

+The inferred type of `numbers` is `HashMap<String|Integer,Float>`.

 Ceylon addresses the second problem via *type aliases*, which are very similar to a `typedef` in C. A type alias can act as an abbreviation for a generic type